MarcGrol/shopbackend/README.md

-# Example of shop interacting with the Adyen payment platform
+# Example of drop-in interacting with the Adyen payment platform

 Example app that demonstrates how Adyen OAuth and drop-in checkout works